MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/servicebus.md

 ## How do I migrate my code to the new version?
-Code written against v0.21.0 can be ported to version 0.50.0 by simple changing the import namespace:
+Code written against v0.21.0 can be ported to version 0.50.0 by simply changing the import namespace:

 ```python
 from azure.servicebus.control_client import ServiceBusService